jnk0le/random/pipeline cycle test/README.md

 pre indexed and post indexed loads can be dual issued if there is no bank conflict and resulting address is not reused in same cycle (can be issued back to back every cycle)

+`pld` instruction can stall due to address dependency (same as normal loads)

 address dependency might be younger/older op sensitive (TBD)